leafspark/AutoGGUF/README.md

 ## Issues

 - Some inconsistent logging
+- Missing translations

 ## Planned Features

 - Time estimation for quantization
 - Quantization file size estimate
 - Perplexity testing
-- bitsandbytes (coming soon)
+- bitsandbytes

+Due to my limited availability and a lack of time, I won't be actively developing new features for this project as much.
+While I'll continue to publish builds from time to time, I strongly recommend running from source if you want to stay up to date with the latest changes.
+I'm still committed to keeping dependencies updated weekly and making small maintenance fixes to ensure everything runs smoothly.
+If you run into any problems or notice issues, please don't hesitate to let me know - I appreciate your feedback and will do my best to address them.

 ## Support

 - SSL module cannot be found error: Install OpenSSL or run from source using `python src/main.py` with the `run.bat` script (`pip install requests`)
-- Check out the [Wiki](https://github.com/leafspark/AutoGGUF/wiki) for advanced usage
+- Check out the [Wiki](https://github.com/leafspark/AutoGGUF/wiki) for advanced usage and configuration

 ## Contributing